ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 }
 ```

-And call it when we before played static audio.
+And call it where we played static audio before.

-App.js methods
+Keyboard.js methods

 ```js
 setActiveKey(keyContent) {